 Types of Mindfulness-Based Therapies

 Mindfulness-based therapies are increasingly common, and a large body of evidence supports their benefits.
-In many forms of talk therapy, mindfulness is one of the most important concepts.
+In many forms of talk therapy, it is one of the most important concepts.

 Mindfulness-Based Stress Reduction (MBSR)